 By contrast, the free market economy opens up various possibilities.
 Here the means of productions are not owned by “a commonwealth” (e.g. in the form of the state) but are in the hands of private entrepreneurs.
 These people and their enterprises do not befall the fate of socialist planners because there are free market prices for resources and a market for capital goods or means of production, which become objects of exchange.

 Through the existence of a market and prices for resources, an economic calculation is feasible.
 According to von Mises, the possibility of these calculations allows for reasonable economic management.

 Parts of this text are only loosely based on von Mises’s article.
-In addition to this, I used introductory books by the American economists Thomas Sowell and Robert P. Murphy.
+In addition to this, I used the following introductory books.

 Murphy, Robert P. Lessons for the Young Economist.
 Auburn, AL.: Ludwig von Mises Institute, 2010.

 Sowell, Thomas.
 Basic Economics: A Common Sense Guide to the Economy.
 4th ed.
 New York: Basic Books, 2011.